 OK we saw the derivation of "autumn" from autumnus but where did this fall thing come from?
 Because the leaves are falling, and the amount of daylight is falling, and the year is drawing to its close.
 In the 1600s English colonisation of the Americas was in full swing, and both terms came over, but back in Mother England by the 1700s "fall" fell to "autumn" in usage, and that is why now Autumn is used in both places but Fall in mostly heard here.

 Sukkoth is the easy part of this Fall stuff.
-It begins at sunset, the start of the Biblical day, on 15 Tishrei in the Jewish calendar, which in 2010 falls on sunset of 22 September.
+It begins at sunset, the start of the Biblical day, on 15 Tishrei in the Jewish calendar.
+In the secular calendar, which actually is religious in origin being commissioned by Pope Gregory, this is sunset on 12 October 2011.
+In 2010 it fell on sunset of 22 September, in 2012 it will fall on sunset of 30 September.
 God's pretty straight up about what he wants.
 Speaking of which, let's see what the real God, not the school board, wants regarding observances through the year.

 II.
 Here's What God Wants For A Festival Calendar.